-Consider that a car that drives 300 miles on highway experiences only a few cold engine starts, practically no break wear, and drives in top gear for virtually the whole distance.t
+Consider that a car that drives 300 miles on highway experiences only a few cold engine starts, practically no brake wear, and practically no transmission wear because it stays in top gear virtually the whole distance.

-On the other hand, a city car doing errands over 300 miles, would experience at least 10 times more cold engine starts, 50-100 times more brake wear, and endless gear changes on the transmission.
-This does not included suspension wear from potholes and steering component wear weaving through town.
+On the other hand, a city car running errands over 300 miles, would experience at least 10 times more cold engine starts, 50-100 times more brake wear, and endless gear changes on the transmission.
+This doesn’t even include suspension wear from potholes and steering component fatigue from weaving through town.
+See the difference?

 I like the idea of using an electric car for city.
 Its a perfect fit.

 Finally, think ahead.
 After about 10 years even dealerships stop supplying factory parts, so you’d be wise to think about storing a good amount of critical parts that you’ll need for future engine rebuilds and perhaps a few body panels like bumper covers in case of a fender bender.
 Remember, you’re in it for the long haul, so don’t be short-sighted.